-Best Practices to Ensure Security
+Best Practices to Ensure Security for Remote Teams

 The human element can undermine the strongest security systems in the world.
 That’s why it’s important for every employee to understand the risk of a data breach and strictly follow company-wide security protocols.
 Data security training should start during a new hire’s onboarding process.
 Emphasizing the importance of cyber security early on helps foster good security practices and makes employees aware of their actions.
 In addition, companies should educate all employees on new protocols, security risks and best practices on a regular basis by holding trainings, sending out informative memos and using online training modules.
 Below we’ve outlined some security best practices to help keep your employee’s information and sensitive company data safe.

 Create and enforce a remote work security policy